 First, you can opt for a 2-stroke oil mix.
 Here you must mix oil and gas in a specific ratio for two-cycle engines.
 But, it is important to mix the right oil ratio to avoid insufficient lubrication, performance issues, smoky exhaust, leaking, and power loss.

 As mentioned, you need to know the right gas-to-oil ratio.
 So, if you have a pre-1998 model, you should use a 32:1 ratio.
 On newer models, you should use a 40:1 or 50:1 ratio.

-Alternatively, we suggest checking the engine housing to make sure that it clearly states the appropriate ratio.
+Alternatively, I suggest checking the engine housing to make sure that it clearly states the appropriate ratio.

 #2: 4-Stroke Oil

 When running four-cycle engines, both gas and oil are put into separate reservoirs.
 Four-cycle engines use four-stroke oil, which contains special additives.

 These are used to support the various stages of the engine, such as the intake, exhaust, power, and compression.

 Motor oil is another type of chainsaw oil you can use.
 Although you can use it to replace lubricant, it is not good for your chainsaw engine.
 It is not advisable to use motor oil on your chainsaws.